 There is more than one way to make a blue jean rug.
 I have rounded up some of the cleverest and unique ways to make an upcycled denim rug.
-Some involve sewing, others are a no sewing option.
-There are rug tutorials that use the entire jeans some just the waistbands or legs
+Some involve sewing, others are a denim no-sew upcycle.
+There are rug tutorials that use the entire jeans some just the waistbands, legs, or even just the seams

 If like me you keep your family’s old jeans to repurpose and recycle I’m sure you will find a denim area rug tutorial that’s just right for you.